FindMySchool LogoFindMySchool

 All-through schools can feel like two institutions sharing an address.
 Samuel Ryder Academy’s defining feature is that it tries hard not to be that.
 Its “one school” identity shows up in practical ways, with cross-phase routines and older students acting as visible role models for younger pupils.
 The latest Ofsted inspection, carried out in June 2022, judged the school Good overall, with Outstanding for personal development, leadership and management, and sixth form provision.

-Academically, the primary phase is the headline.
-In 2024, 84.67% of pupils met the expected standard in reading, writing and maths combined, compared with the England average of 62%.
-Reading, maths and grammar, punctuation and spelling scaled scores (108, 107, 109) point to consistently secure basics.
-At secondary, outcomes look more middle-of-the-pack by England standards, but Progress 8 is positive at +0.35, suggesting students make above-average progress from their starting points.
-Sixth form results sit broadly in line with the middle range nationally, with 52.43% of A-level grades at A* to B in the most recent dataset.
-(All performance figures in this review come from official outcomes summarised in the input dataset.)
+Academically, the primary phase remains a headline strength.
+In the current Key Stage 2 dataset, 80% of pupils met the expected standard in reading, writing and maths combined.
+Reading, maths and grammar, punctuation and spelling scaled scores (110, 110, 110) point to consistently secure basics.
+At secondary, Progress 8 is positive at +0.35 and Attainment 8 is 56.5.
+Sixth form results sit around the national middle in ranking terms, with 50% of A-level entries graded A* to B in the 2025 dataset.
+(All performance figures in this review come from official outcomes summarised.)

 The school is part of Scholars’ Education Trust, and is significantly oversubscribed at key entry points, especially Year 7.